AgaToma/lighthouse-bnb/README.md

 The primary goal of the site is to showcase the B&B and it's unique location to potential guests.
-Guests can view rooms list and rooms details, they are also given some functionality to independently register, log in, make and manage their bookings.
+Guests can view rooms list and rooms details, they are also given some functionality to independently register, log in, make and manage their bookings, which allows them more flexibility without needing to contact the B&B.
 Staff users can manage all bookings (create, update, delete), as well as rooms (create, update, delete) via the website.
 They can also manage users in the Django admin portal.